We Can't Wait 6 Weeks: Rehab Early Postpartum Series

 The early postpartum period is a critical window for rehabilitation intervention.
 Yet many occupational and physical therapists lack a clear clinical framework for evaluation and treatment during the first six weeks postpartum.
 As a result, care is often delayed, not due to lack of need, but due to uncertainty around assessment, safety, and appropriate intervention.

-This course provides a structured, week-by-week clinical roadmap for occupational and physical therapists working with postpartum clients during the first six weeks after birth.
+This education series provides a structured, week-by-week clinical roadmap for occupational and physical therapists working with postpartum clients during the first six weeks after birth.
 The training is developed using principles from the Perinatal Performance Method, a methodology that emphasizes early, function-focused, and participation-driven care during the perinatal period.
 Content applies across acute care, home health, outpatient, and telehealth settings.

-Participants will learn how to complete comprehensive early postpartum evaluations, including vital sign monitoring, head-to-toe physical assessment, activity tolerance, and functional performance of activities of daily living (ADLs) and instrumental activities of daily living (IADLs).
+In the first training, participants will learn how to complete comprehensive early postpartum evaluations, including vital sign monitoring, head-to-toe physical assessment, activity tolerance, and functional performance of activities of daily living (ADLs) and instrumental activities of daily living (IADLs).

 The training emphasizes collaborative, client-centered goal setting based on priorities for caregiving, return to activity, and daily function.
 Participants will also learn how to safely reintroduce foundational movement, integrate partners and caregivers into care planning, and provide anticipatory guidance related to childcare demands, intimacy, and graded return to activity.